abetusk/gbr2ngc/doc/Documentation.md

-  --invertfill                        invert the fill pattern (experimental) --simple-infill                     infill copper polygons with pattern (currently only -H and -V supported) --no-outline                        do not route out outline when doing infill -v, --verbose                       verbose
+  --invertfill                        invert the fill pattern (experimental) --simple-infill                     infill copper polygons with pattern (currently only -H and -V supported) --no-outline                        do not route out outline when doing infill --height-file height-file           height file to use for height offseting --height-algorithm height-algorithm height algorithm to use (default Catmull-Rom) (options: catmull-rom, inverse-square, delaunay-linear)
+  -v, --verbose                       verbose
   -N, --version                       display version information -h, --help                          help (this screen)

 ```

 ## Quick Guide